Senior Curriculum

 GCSE

-Throughout Key Stage 4, all pupils are prepared for the Edexcel International GCSE (specification A) Higher Tier with more able pupils being offered an additional Further Mathematics course which runs within normal timetabled lesson allocation.
+Throughout Key Stage 4, all pupils are prepared for the Edexcel International GCSE (specification A) Higher Tier with more able pupils being offered an additional Further Mathematics course which runs in Twilight lessons.

 WIDER LEARNING OPPORTUNITIES

 Mathematics also extends beyond the classroom.
 We offer considerable support to our pupils on a one to one basis, in lunchtime clinics or in dedicated revision classes.
-Pupils participate in the annual Maths Challenges organised by the UKMT, with many Bronze, Silver and Gold certificates being awarded each year and pupils in Year 8 and 9 have the opportunity to undertake code breaking activities as part of an organised trip to Bletchley Park.
+Pupils participate in the annual Maths Challenges organised by the UKMT, with many Bronze, Silver and Gold certificates being awarded each year.
+Throughout their time at St Catherine’s, pupils also have the opportunity to attend a variety of trips and workshops that showcase the real-life applications of Mathematics.

 MODERN FOREIGN LANGUAGES